codefuse-ai/MFTCoder/mft_peft_hf/README.md

 However, this may slightly slow down the training speed.

 #### Q2：install packages
-refer to init_env.sh and requirements.txt
+Please refer to init_env.sh and requirements.txt

-#### Q3：How should I spicify GPUs for training？
+#### Q3：How should I specify the GPUs for training？
-You can specify visiable GPUs as below:
+You can specify the visiable GPUs as below:
 ```bash
 CUDA_VISIBLE_DEVICES=0,1 accelerate launch --config_file accelerate_ds_config.yaml mft_accelerate.py --train_config configs/starcoder_train_config.json
 ```